IBM/stomp/TRACES.md

 If a given task cannot execute on a given server type, then the service time for that server type should be entered as None.
 The ordering of the servers is specified in the first line of the trace file, and all task entries must contain a matching number of service times, whcih are applied to the server types in that order.

-## Example trace file
+## Example timing file
-The following illustrates the start of a trace file for a system with 3 server types (cpu_core, gpu, and fft_accel) and two types of arriving tasks (fft, decoder).
+The following illustrates the timing profile file for a system with 3 server types (cpu_core, gpu, and fft_accel) and three tasks in a DAG(fft, decoder, fft).
 ```
 cpu_core, gpu, fft_accel
-0,fft,250,150,50
-45,decoder,100,200,None
-100,fft,221,160,71
+fft,250,150,50
+decoder,100,200,None
+fft,221,160,71
 ```
-This trace illustrates 3 arriving tasks, first an fft at time 0 (with execution times of 250 on cpu_core, 150 on gpu, and 50 on fft_accel) adn then a decoder task at time 45 (with execution times of 100 on cpu_core, 200 on gpu, and no possible execution on an fft_accel server), and then another fft at time 100 (with execution times of 221 on cpu_core, 160 on gpu, and 71 onb fft_accel).
+This file illustrates 3 tasks, first an fft (with execution times of 250 on cpu_core, 150 on gpu, and 50 on fft_accel) and hen a decoder task (with execution times of 100 on cpu_core, 200 on gpu, and no possible execution on an fft_accel server), and then another fft (with execution times of 221 on cpu_core, 160 on gpu, and 71 on fft_accel).

 ## Requirements

 STOMP requires:
  - Python 2.7
+ - Python modules
+  - numpy
+  - networkx

 ## Contributors